worldbank/iefieldkit/README.md

  If you want a yet to be published version of **iefieldkit** then you can use the code below.
 The code below installs the version currently in the `master` branch, but replace _master_ in the URL below with the name of the branch you want to install from.
 You can also install older version of **iefieldkit** like this but it will only go back to January 2019 when we set up this method of installing the package.

 ```
-    //When working with multiple version from different sources, then you should always start by making sure any previously installed version of iefieldkit is removed
+    **When working with multiple version from different sources,
+    * then you should always start by making sure any previously
+    * installed version of iefieldkit is removed
     cap net uninstall iefieldkit

-    //Install the command
+    *Install iefieldkit directly from the repository
     net install iefieldkit , from("https://raw.githubusercontent.com/worldbank/iefieldkit/master/src") replace
 ```